 Pamela has been a practicing audiologist in Tucson since 1982.
 Her primary focus as an audiologis is aural rehabilitation.
 She has served as the district audiologist since 1991.
 Pam has been a Master Trainer for the State of Arizona since 1993, training school personnel in the administration of school hearing screening programs.
 She has been involved with ALOHA since 1984 and has been a productive and consistent board member since 1986.

 Stan grew up in Iowa in a musical family.
 He attended the UofA on a band scholarship and received his undergraduate degree in Instrumental Music Education and a masters in Vocal Performance.
 Stan sang for the Arizona Opera for 25 years.
 His career focus was insurance sales and management.
-After gradually losing his hearing about 15 years ago, he decided to get a cochlear implant which has been a life-changing for him.
+After gradually losing his hearing about 15 years ago, he decided to get a cochlear implant which has been life-changing for him.
 He is a mentor for Advanced Bionics Cochlear Implants and serves as a "guinea pig" in many of their research projects.
 Stan has been active with ALOHA; he facilitates the Tuesday evening support group and serves as Executive Board Treasurer.
 In that role, he closely monitors the structural needs of The ALOHA Center.

 Cynthia has been a member of ALOHA since moving to Tucson in 2007.
 She is a retired teacher and social worker.
 Her current memberships also include Hearing Loss Association of Amercia (HLAA), the Association of Late-Deafened Adults, Inc. (ALDA), and the International Federation for Hard of Hearing People (IFHOH).
 She served as national president of ALDA, Inc. from 2010-2012.
 At ALOHA, she has served several terms on the Board of Directors, and enjoys connecting with people in other hearing loss organizations, working at area health fairs and delivering presentations on understanding hearing loss.
 Recently she became a member of the Arizona Commission for the Deaf and Hard of Hearing Hard of Hearing Task Force.
 Her progressive deafness developed over many years, and Cynthia now has bilateral cochlear implants.